The Emoji Movie: Plot

 Mel and Mary search for their son and have a very lethargic argument.
 They reconcile in the Instagram app when Mel accidentally shows an enamored face, revealing that he is also a malfunction and explaining Gene's behavior.
 While traveling through Spotify, Jailbreak admits that she likes Gene the way he is and says he should not be ashamed of himself.
 The two start to fall in love and Gene debates his choice to change himself.
-They arrive at the trash and rescue Hi-5, but get attacked by a bot upgraded with malware.
-The three disable it and flee to Dropbox, where they encounter a firewall they pass using Addie's name as a password to enter the cloud where Jailbreak prepares to reprogram Gene.
-He admits his feelings for her but she only wants to venture into the cloud, unintentionally causing him to revert to his apathetic programming out of heartbreak.
-The upgraded bot sneaks into the cloud and captures Gene, prompting Hi-5 and Jailbreak to go after him with a Twitter bird summoned by Jailbreak in her princess form.
+They arrive at the Trash and rescue Hi-5, but get attacked by a bot upgraded with malware.
+The three disable it and flee to Dropbox where they encounter a firewall they're able to pass using Addie's name as a password to enter the Cloud where Jailbreak prepares to reprogram Gene.
+He admits his feelings for her but she only wants to venture into the Cloud, unintentionally causing him to revert to his apathetic programming out of heartbreak.
+The upgraded bot sneaks into the Cloud and captures Gene, prompting Hi-5 and Jailbreak to go after him with a Twitter bird summoned by Jailbreak in her princess form.

 As Smiler prepares to delete Gene, Mel and Mary arrive.
 Mel admits to everyone that he is also a malfunction, prompting Smiler to threaten to delete him as well.
 Jailbreak and Hi-5 arrive and disable the bot, which falls on top of Smiler.
 Alex has since taken his phone to a store in hopes that a factory reset performed by technical support would restore his phone's functionality, which would totally destroy Gene's world upon completion.
 Out of desperation, Gene prepares to have himself texted to Addie, making numerous faces to express himself.
-Realizing that Addie received a text from him, Alex cancels the factory reset just as it nearly finishes, saving the emojis and finally getting to speak with Addie, who likes the emoji Alex sent.
+Realizing that Addie received a text message from him, Alex cancels the factory reset just as it nearly finishes, saving the emojis and finally getting to speak with Addie, who likes the emoji Alex sent.
 Gene accepts himself for who he is and is celebrated by all of the other emojis.

-In a mid-credits scene, Smiler has been relegated to the "Loser Lounge" with the other unused and forgotten emojis.
+In a mid-credits scene, Smiler has been relegated to the "Loser Lounge" while wearing braces during her recuperation.